MihailMiller/learninglocker-docker/README.md

 # Learning Locker (v7.1.1) in Docker

-This is a modified forked version of https://github.com/up2university/learninglocker2
+This is a modified forked version of https://github.com/up2university/learninglocker2 (for testing purposes only)

 ## Architecture